gurucp/pihole-ansible/README.md

-# 🚀 Pi-hole Adlists Automation with Ansible
+# 🚀 Pi-hole Install and configure Automation with Ansible

-This project automates managing Pi-hole adlists (blocklists) using Ansible and `sqlite3`.
-It allows you to keep your blocklists organized in a separate YAML file and deploy them easily to your Pi-hole server.
+This project automates Installing and configuring using Ansible.

+What does this playbook handle?
+- Installs Pi-hole
+- Adds blacklists (URLs are listed in `adlists.yml`)
+- Installs nftables and configures rules to keep the Pi-hole box safe and secure
+- Optimizes performance by configuring Unbound DNS and various kernel parameters
+- If you already have adlists configured, you can choose to remove all existing ones and recreate the list

 ---

 ## 🗂️ Project Structure

-vars # Variable
+- `vars.yml` — Variable definitions
-inventory # Ansible inventory file with Pi-hole host information
+- `inventory` — Ansible inventory file with Pi-hole host information

-manage_pihole_adlists.yml # Main Ansible playbook to manage adlists
+- `manage_pihole_adlists.yml` — Playbook to manage Pi-hole adlists

-adlists.yml # YAML file containing your blocklists
+- `adlists.yml` — YAML file containing blocklists

-README.md # This instructions file
+- `README.md` — Project instructions
+- `configure_nftables.yml` — Playbook to configure nftables firewall rules
+- `install_pihole.yml` — Playbook to install Pi-hole
+- `configure_pihole.yml` — Playbook to configure Pi-hole with blocklists
+- `optimize_pihole.yml` — Playbook to optimize

 ---

 ## 💡 Features

+- Automated Pi-hole installation and configuration
-✅ Manage large lists of blocklists easily
+- Efficient management of large blocklists
-✅ Store blocklists in a separate YAML file for better organization
+- Blocklists stored in a dedicated YAML file (`adlists.yml`)
+- Option to clean up and recreate adlists from scratch
-✅ Automatically install required dependencies (e.g., sqlite3)
+- Automatic installation of required dependencies (e.g., sqlite3)
+- Enhanced security with nftables firewall rules
+- Optimized DNS performance using Unbound and kernel tweaks
-✅ Automatically update Pi-hole gravity after changes
+- Automatic updates to Pi-hole gravity after changes
-✅ Clean and reusable structure, ready for Git
+- Modular design for easy recovery from SD card corruption

 ---